-Well, the post title still belongs to the old post!
+Well, the post title still belongs to the old post (scroll below for the old Passport Seva Kendra Review)!
 It’s unbelievable how things have taken a U-turn with respect to the PSK service since my last review more than three years ago.
 Yesterday, I had my passport renewal appointment at the Marathahalli PSK branch again and I had to spent exactly 5 hours before formalities were completed but not before witnessing some argument between officers and the frustrated citizens.

 Although I have already explained the procedure earlier (scroll down), let me summarize the steps and problems faced at the PSK offices once again here.